Shopify ends 2016 with solid results, forecasts stronger-than-expected 2017

 In a research note published prior to the results release, Canaccord Genuity analyst Richard Davis said he had “essentially zero concerns that anything amiss will arise” from Shopify’s quarterly results and 2017 forecast.
 This will be “a very good year for Shopify’s business operations and likely, the stock price,” he wrote.

-Shopify stock has more than doubled since the start of 2016, and was up by more than three per cent in pre-market trading at $57.95 (U.S) on news of its quarterly results.
+Shopify stock has more than doubled since the start of 2016.
 The company went public in May 2015 on the New York Stock Exchange and Toronto Stock Exchange at $17 a share.

 Chief financial officer Russ Jones said in a release that Shopify’s strong results “speaks to the enormous opportunity in retail right now and our strategic position within it.”